 Tom goes shopping for clothes.

-Appendix B: Cyrillic Reader & Complementary Reading Texts
+Appendix B: Cyrillic reader & complimentary reading texts

 Appendix C: Uzbek-English Glossary

-Nigora Azimova is a native of Tashkent, Uzbekistan.
-She has served as a language specialist at the Center for Languages of the Central Asian Region (CeLCAR) at Indiana University and is a teaching and learning consultant for the Arts and Sciences Support for Education through Technology (ASSETT) program at the University of Colorado–Boulder.
+Nigora Azimova is a native of Tashkent, Uzbekistan, and is a language specialist at the Center for Languages of the Central Asian Region at Indiana University.